antoniopatti/antoniopatti/README.md

-- 👋 Hi, I’m @antoniopatti, a Digital Product Manager learning to code.
+- 👋 Hi, I’m @antoniopatti, a Digital Product Manager learning code.
-- 👍 Visit my site on https://antoniopatti.it/
+- 👍 Visit my sites on https://antoniopatti.it/ and https://antoniopatti.com